exvuma/chatapp/README.md

-This is a basic chat app hosted on Netlify at
+This is a basic chat app hosted on Heroku at

 Using: